-Government Grants - During the year ended December 31, 2021, the Commission applied for \$25,000 in grant funding from the Employee Retention Credit (ERC) through the Coronavirus Aid, Relief, and Economic Security (the "CARES Act"), which is included in contributions and grants on the statement of activities and within accounts receivable on the statement of financial position.
+Government Grants - The Commission applied for grant funding from the Employee Retention Credit ("ERC") through the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act") totaling \$12,817 and \$25,000, for the years ended December 31, 2022 and 2021, respectively, which is included in contributions and grants in the statements of activities.
+As of December 31, 2022 and 2021, ERC receivables of \$-0- and \$25,000, respectively, are included within accounts receivable on the statements of financial position.